Replace placeholders in string with user-defined Bicep function

 var result = replacePlaceholders(input, placeholders)

-You can access the final Bicep code here.
+You can find the final Bicep code here.

 Similar to my previous blog post, I’ve included tests to validate the functionality of the replacePlaceholders